-Employees who feel that accommodation requests have been met with hostility by any member of the Society, or who have been the subject of unfair treatment as a result of making an accommodation request, are encouraged to raise the issue with the Executive Director or designate, or, if necessary, with the President.
+Employees who feel that accommodation requests have been met with hostility by any member of the Society, or who have been the subject of unfair treatment as a result of making an accommodation request, are encouraged to raise the issue with the Executive Director or designate, or, if necessary, with the Chair of the Board of Directors.
 All such complaints will be promptly investigated and any evidence of retaliation or reprisal will be met with appropriate discipline.

-Management Responsibilities in the Accommodation Process
+Management Responsibilities in the Accommodation Process: